COMPG001 - Financial Data and Statistics

 Note: Whilst every effort is made to keep the syllabus and assessment records correct, the precise details must be checked with the lecturer(s).

-- The course is aimed at introducing to the statistical study of financial market data.
+|Aims||The course is aimed at introducing to financial data analytics.
 The course is primarily focused on the observation of financial market dynamics of both individual assets and collective group of assets and the individuation of regularities, patterns and laws from a statistical perspective.
-Instruments to characterize, parameterize and model complex financial datasets will be introduced.
+Instruments to analyse, characterize, validate, parameterize and model complex financial datasets will be introduced.
 Practical issues on data analysis and statistics of high frequency and low frequency financial data will be covered.|

-Empirical investigation of financial markets
+Empirical investigation of financial market-data

 Statistical distribution of returns.
-Risk and large fluctuations.
-Moments of the distribution, excess kurtosis.
-Non-Gaussian distributions.
-Stochastic processes with non-defined variance.
+Moments of the distribution.
+Non-Normal distributions and fat-tails.
+Large fluctuations and tail risk.
 Stable distributions.
-Infinitely divisible distributions.
 Generalized extreme value distribution.
 Estimation methods to characterize the tails of the distributions.
-Gaussian vs. non-Gaussian modeling.
-Calibration issues.
+Calibration and validation.
+Applications to measures of risk.

 Method of Instruction

-3 hours of lectures per week
+3 hours of lectures per week.

 The course has the following assessment components:

-To pass this course, students must: Obtain an overall pass mark of 50% for all sections combined
+- Obtain an overall pass mark of 50% for all sections combined.